 According to the most recent figures since last year’s surge, US back-to-school eCommerce sales are about to increase another 13.3% this year, indicating a revenue of $41.26 billion.

 There’s an expectancy that back-to-school sales will increase significantly in 2021.
-After falling by 4.6% last year, total back-to-school sales are about to rise by 9.3% in 2021, making up for $95.83 billion in revenue.
+After falling by 4.6% last year, total back-to-school sales will rise by 9.3% in 2021, making up $95.83 billion in revenue.

 That’s to say that eCommerce will increase its share of overall back-to-school sales from 41.5% in 2020 to 43.1% this year, which means more than 10% points over the previous year (31.5%).